gdayori/infragistics-wpf-workshop-excel/docs/03-Modify-template-on-Spreadsheet/03-02-Modify-template.md

-# Save the Excel template
+# Modify the Excel template

 ## Save the Workbook object to the Excel template